mikaelpatel/Cosa/README.md

 * Compressed for [download](http://dl.dropbox.com/u/993383/Cosa/doc.zip).

-The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy, includedependencies, and much more.
+The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy, include dependencies, and much more.

 The provided documentation is generated with doxygen and may also be